-G’day, 2020 is my 5th year as apart of the NVSDC club.
-My wife and I live on my family’s dairy farm, just out of Finley NSW.
+G’day, 2022 is my 7th year as apart of the club.
+My Husband, mini musher daughter Dawn and I live on my family’s dairy farm, just out of Finley NSW.

 After watching the NVSDC Classic in 2015, I decided to give dryland dog sledding a go in June 2016 with our mallie, Balto..
 Apart from competing in other dryland sledding events in Victoria, I’ve had a go at one of the snow races at Dinner Plain in 2017, in a 3 mallie team.
 I thoroughly enjoyed the snow, just cruising along with the mallies and enjoying the scenery.